South Jersey Lawyers For Commercial Accident Victims

 - We will negotiate your claim and try your case before a jury if a fair settlement isn’t offered.

-Contact Garber Law Today about Your Case
+Contact Us Today About Your Case

 If you’ve been hurt because of an accident in a store or any commercial business, contact a personal injury lawyer at Garber Law today to make an appointment for a free initial consultation.
 We have evening and weekend appointments available and will also make off-site and hospital visits.
-Contact us online or call us at 856-282-0398 in Camden County, New Jersey or in Philadelphia at 866-556-2962.
-We try cases in New Jersey including Trenton, Mercer County, and Burlington County.
-We also try cases in Pennsylvania including Philadelphia, Bucks County, Montgomery County, Delaware County and Chester County.